Power Variability: Fixed

 - Backed by Leupold's Full or Limited Lifetime Guarantee

-To glass it up, the Leupold BX-1 McKenzie 10×42 binoculars are excellent little optics which is why we gave them a spot on our ‘Best Binoculars Under $200’ list which you can check out right here.
+To glass it up, the Leupold BX-1 McKenzie 10x42 binoculars are excellent little optics which is why we gave them a spot on our list of the best binoculars under $200.

 However, there's been a few complaints about quality from stiff focus rings to lens assemblies popping out and only being able to glass close range.
 Despite this, the complaints seem to be the exception to the rule.
 A few duds here and there don’t define the McKenzie line.
 A quick complaint in to customer service, and your warranty should cover the dud.

-You could upgrade your objective lens size for the 50 mm with the Leupold Rogue 10×50 mm to get more bang for your buck.
-Granted, you are moving from a roof prism bino to a porro prism bino that isn’t very attractive – well, we are being honest!
-However, it’s cheaper, fully weatherproof, and it’s still got Leupold’s notorious glass quality.
+You could upgrade your objective lens size for the 50 mm with the Leupold Rogue 10x50 mm to get more bang for your buck.
+Granted, you are moving from a roof prism binocular to a porro prism binocular that isn't very attractive - well, we are being honest!
+However, it's cheaper, fully weatherproof, and it's still got Leupold's notorious glass quality.

 Leupold has a passion for their optics and they love what they do - so do their loyal fans.
 Are you ready to get on the Leupold band wagon?
 You might never go anywhere else!